 Successful candidates will be required to undergo a National Police Records Check prior to commencing employment with the Department.
 For further information on the position, please refer to the attached position description.

 Please note: We are accredited as a Disability Confident Recruitment (DCR) organisation and committed to inclusive recruitment.
-If you require an adjustment to participate in any stage of the recruitment process or have a particular requirement to be communicated with by either telephone or email only, please notify the DJSIR Recruitment Team on 0472875685, or via email at recruitment@ecodev.vic.gov.au with the position number in the subject line.
-For additional contact details for our team please review the attached Position Description, located under Job Attachments in the right hand menu.
+If you require an adjustment to participate in any stage of the recruitment process or have a particular requirement to be communicated with by either telephone or email only, please notify the DJSIR Talent Acquisition Team on 0472 875 685, or via email at recruitment@ecodev.vic.gov.au with the position number in the subject line.